 Make sure you do none of those!

 Data Erasure Solution for Personal and Business Use

-You want to make sure that you use something like Boot Nuke, and have the data that's on those computers completely wiped.
-If you don't, you're going to be in a position where someone can recover the data, or they might be able to use that against you.
+You want to make sure that you use something like Boot and Nuke, and have the data that's on those computers completely wiped.
+If you don't, you're going to be in a position where someone can recover the data, and they might be able to use that against you.

-Format everything and stay good.
+Format everything, and stay good.

 Editor's Note: This article was originally published on 19th January 2019.
 It has been revamped and updated for accuracy and to reflect recent trends.

 Need help with your organisation's IT management?
 Contact us for custom business solutions starting at $1.